Open-Source-Studio-at-ITP/Final-Projects/mentor-guidelines.md

 Following are the expectations set by the class for mentorship):

 1. A review of the project proposal with feedback in the form of e-mail, video chat, or IRL meeting.
-2. A review of project progress on or about the week of November 26th in the form of e-mail, video chat, ir IRL meeting.
+2. A review of project progress on or about the week of November 26th in the form of e-mail, video chat, or IRL meeting.
 3. A review of the completed project report (details TBA) with feedback in the form of e-mail, video chat, or IRL meeting.

 The above are out minimum requirements, if possible, a weekly check-in about project progress would be additionally helpful.
 In addition, mentors are invited to the final project presentation session on Tuesday, December 11th, but attendance is not at all required.